pkubioinformatics/nanoreviser/README.md

-Please run the unitest in oder to make sure NanoReviser installed properly.
+Please run the unitest to make sure NanoReviser installed properly.

     $ sh unitest.sh

-If NanoReviser.py and NanoReviser_train.py are installed properly, you will get
+If both NanoReviser.py and NanoReviser_train.py are available, you will get

      Congratulations, please have fun with NanoReviser :)